feliciaL3/LFPC_LABS/Reports/Report5.md

 ----------------------------------------------

 ## Overview
-<p align="justify">&ensp;&ensp;&ensp;  <p>
+<p align="justify">&ensp;&ensp;&ensp;An Abstract Syntax Tree (AST) and a parser are vital components within the field of computer science, particularly in the realm of programming languages and compilers.
+They have pivotal roles in analyzing and interpreting code. <p>

-<p align="justify">&ensp;&ensp;&ensp;  <p>
+<p align="justify">&ensp;&ensp;&ensp;In simple terms, a parser is a software module that takes source code as input and verifies its syntactic accuracy based on predetermined grammar or language rules.
+It breaks down the code into a structured format called a parse tree, which illustrates the hierarchical relationship among code elements.
+Although the parse tree contains all the grammatical details of the code, it may include redundant information.<p>

-<p align="justify">&ensp;&ensp;&ensp;  <p>
+<p align="justify">&ensp;&ensp;&ensp; To overcome this, an AST is derived from the parse tree.
+The AST captures the core semantic meaning of the code while eliminating unnecessary details.
+It serves as a more concise representation that emphasizes the program's structure and logic.
+The AST takes the form of a tree-like structure, where each node corresponds to a specific construct like a function declaration, an if statement, or an expression. <p>

 ## Objectives:
-Get familiar with parsing, what it is and how it can be programmed [1].
+* Get familiar with parsing, what it is and how it can be programmed [1].

-Get familiar with the concept of AST [2].
+* Get familiar with the concept of AST [2].

-In addition to what has been done in the 3rd lab work do the following:
+* In addition to what has been done in the 3rd lab work do the following:

-In case you didn't have a type that denotes the possible types of tokens you need to:
+* In case you didn't have a type that denotes the possible types of tokens you need to:

-Have a type TokenType (like an enum) that can be used in the lexical analysis to categorize the tokens.
+* Have a type TokenType (like an enum) that can be used in the lexical analysis to categorize the tokens.

 Please use regular expressions to identify the type of the token.